howtohometech/onlyoffice/README.md

 # onlyoffice
-nginx reverse proxy config to integrate onlyoffice and nextcloud dockers on openmediavault
+nginx reverse proxy config to integrate onlyoffice, letsencrypt and nextcloud dockers on openmediavault